elireisman/maven-index-reader-go/README.md

 There is an example binary [here](https://github.com/elireisman/maven-index-reader-go/blob/main/cmd/main.go) for dumping the Maven Central index that you can build by running `make` from the checkout root.
 Following that example, you can use the [public packages](https://github.com/elireisman/maven-index-reader-go/tree/main/pkg) as utility libraries to compose your own dumper for other remote or local indices.

+This isn't production quality!
+It's a PoC at the moment, and could benefit from some refactoring, improvement of various hackery, and better test coverage.
+I might get to _some_ of that in the near future.
+That said, I've been using it to scan the full and incremental chunks of the Maven Central index, and a few small test indices, without incident.

 #### Usage Example
 ```bash
 # Dump Maven Central add/remove records from all